 Selling a home is all about being prepared to hit the market.
 An educated home seller is one who stands a far better chance of being successful than someone who is just flying by the seat of their pants.
 There is no question that selling a home can be a stressful event.
-If you are well prepared however, the stress level can be far more manageable.
+If you are well prepared, however, the stress level can be far more manageable.

 Before even considering listing your home for sale you should have a clear understanding of your goals.
 Are you moving for a job?
-Have your outgrown your home?
+Have you outgrown your home?
 Is it a desire to have your kids in a better school system?
 Maybe you just want a lifestyle change?
 Whatever the reason you have for moving, you want to make sure you are well versed for what lies ahead.
-The key to making your move go smoothly of course starts with the sale of your current home.
+The key to making your move go smoothly, of course, starts with the sale of your current home.
 Knowing some basic home selling tips before listing a home for sale can go a long way!

 Choose The Right Real Estate Agent

 Choosing the right Realtor to work with is a critical exercise for any Real Estate transaction.
 The agent you decide to work with can make or break whether of not you have success.
 Don’t assume that all Real Estate agents do the same things to sell homes.
 They do not!

 Clearly, one of the best ways to pick a Real Estate agent to work with should be based on having a track record of success.
 One of the mistakes that consumers make all the time in picking a Realtor is doing so based on some other methodology besides if they are good at selling!

 - How many homes does the Realtor sell on a yearly basis?

 - How and where will the home be marketed?

 - What is the list price to sale price ratio on homes they are selling?